guru-prasad402/Enterprise-Identity-Access-Management/README.md

 12/08
 Completed Day 2 of my Microservices learning.
 Today I improved my Day 1 services by working on DTOs, API responses, error handling, and configuration.
 I also tested service failure scenarios and verified that both services continue to communicate properly.

+13/08
+I learned how the User Service and Order Service communicate with each other and understood the flow of data between them.
+I also learned that each service owns and manages its own data, so the User Service manages user information, and the Order Service manages order information.
+This helped me understand the basic architecture and responsibilities of different microservices.

+14/08
+Today, I focused on how services handle failures and recover smoothly.
+I practiced timeout, retry, circuit breaker, and fallback concepts and understood how they help keep an application stable when another service is slow or unavailable.